Hot district: Geography

-The canyon of Op Luang National Park is in Hot District.

 History

 In 1905 the district Muet Ka was abolished and split into the district Mueang Hot and the minor district Mueang Hot.
 In 1917 the district was renamed Hot.

 Administration

 The district is divided into six sub-districts (tambon), which are further subdivided into 60 villages (muban).
-There are two sub-district municipalities (thesaban tambon), Tha Kham and Hang Dong, both covering parts of tambon Hang Don.
+There are two sub-district municipalities (thesaban tambon), Tha Kham and Hang Dong, both covering parts of tambon Hang Dong.
 There are a further six tambon administrative organizations (TAO).

+Tourism

+Notable tourist sites in Hot include: